sagitaninta/Wallacea/Individual_Mutational_Load/README.md

 - Calculating posterior probabilities
 - Estimating genetic load

-The first three steps essentially apply the Baesyan framework described in Plassais et al. (2022)[^2] and extend it to a small panel of SNPs.
+The first three steps essentially apply the Baesyan framework described in Plassais et al. (2022)[^2] to a small panel of SNPs.
 Here we present our strategy to perform all calculation for a single individual but this can be easily parallelized to an arbitrary number of individuals in the dataset.
 The pipeline has been designed for `python 3.11` and requires the following python libraries: `pandas`, `itertools`, `numpy`, along with `math`, `sys`, and `os`.
 For simplicity, we recommend to install these in a `conda` envirnment (hereafter termed `load`) to avoid conflict and dependency issues.

 [^1]:Korneliussen, T.S., Albrechtsen, A. & Nielsen, R. (2014).
 ANGSD: Analysis of Next Generation Sequencing Data.
 BMC Bioinformatics 15:356. https://doi.org/10.1186/s12859-014-0356-4